pehala/playforia-minigolf/README.md

 Assuming that all 3 tools have compiled successfully (or downloaded them from the [Releases Page](https://github.com/PhilippvK/playforia-minigolf/releases)), you have 3 possible ways for running the server binary:
 1. Using the IntelliJ IDE: Use the provides build artifacts or run the server by pressing the play button after compiling
 2. Using the Maven tool:  Run `mvn compile exec:java` in the `./server`, `./client` or `./editor` directory
-3. Use the exported JAR file: `java -jar server.jar`
+3. Use the exported JAR file: `java -jar server.jar` and so on.

 The client can be started the same way (AFTER THE SERVER WAS STARTED) but you can also give launch options for server ip and game language in the following format